ilslaoaycd/purpose-games-hack/README.md

 # purpose-games-
 A map autofill script for purposegames.com map tests.

 To begin, head to [Purpose Games](https://www.purposegames.com/game/states-of-the-usa-quiz) and open the console.
-Start the game, paste the code in the console and press enter.
+Paste the code in the console and press enter.